 Prior to Ferro’s jump to NCAA baseball, Ferro spent four years as an assistant coach and recruiting coordinator at Butte.
 During that time, Ferro was also the head coach of the Chico Stix semi-professional baseball team.
 Ferro is also beginning his fifteenth year of professional scouting as an associate scout for the Milwaukee Brewers Organization.

 A native of Woodland, California, Ferro received his Bachelor’s degree in Physical Education in 1997 from Cal State University, Chico, and a Master’s degree in teaching pedagogy in the year 2000.
-Anthony and his wife, Sarah, have two children: seven-year-old, Grace, and three-year- old, Audrey.
+Anthony and his wife, Sarah, have two children: eight-year-old, Grace, and four-year- old, Audrey.
 The Ferro family resides in Chico, California.

 Associate Head Coach

-Brian Thomas will begin his sixth year at Butte College serving as the pitching coach.
+Brian Thomas will begin his seventh year at Butte College serving as the Associate Head Coach and Recruiting Coordinator.
+Coach "BT" is also the programs pitching coach.
 He brings a plethora of baseball knowledge to the Roadrunner staff.
 Brian was the closer at Chico State in 2002 where coach Ferro was the infield coach.
 “I am absolutely thrilled to have Coach Thomas running our staff, I thoroughly enjoyed coaching Brian at the collegiate level and now enjoy working with him on the field,” said Coach Ferro.
-Working with him the last four years is awesome!
+Working with him the last six years has been awesome!